Ardennais - Breed & Info

 The preferred colors are roan, red-roan, iron gray, dark chestnut and bay.
 Light chestnuts, even palomino is accepted, but not black.

 A straight profile head shape is distinguished by a low, flat forehead and slightly prominent eye sockets.
 The neck, heavy, muscular and arched, is long for such a chunky horse and is well set into the powerful shoulders.
 This horse is very compact with a back that is shorter than the norm and extremely muscular loins.

 The bone structure of the Ardennais is enormous and the musculature is corresponding in strength.
 The girth is naturally deep and the overall impression is of power.
 The withers, unlike most other draft horses, is on a line with or even lower than the croup.
 The quarter muscles are particularly short, thick and powerful.
 The legs bear very heavy feathering from the knees and hocks downward.

-Other HSC pages that offer information about the Ardennais: horses, breeding, industry supplies, etc.
+Other HSC pages that offer information about the Ardennais: horses, breeding, industry supplies, shows, event calendar, etc.

 Shopping - Business Products Services